 Download paper copies of the planning application forms - paper copies are available from the council offices upon request

-The Validation Checklist provides guidance on the relevant plans, documents and reports required to make your application valid and ensure delays are minimised.
+The Validation Checklist, valid until 18 March 2019, provides guidance on the relevant plans, documents and reports required to make your application valid and ensure delays are minimised.
 You can also view the adoption statement.